exasol/exasol-java-tutorial/testing-tutorial/doc/dealing_with_randomness.md

 #### Sleeping is Dangerous

 The lazy approach is to throw in the odd `sleep` and hope for the best.
-This is a recipe for unreliable tests, since there is nothing that guarantees that just because your wait was long enough when you wrote the test and executed it once, it will be long enough at any given other time.
+This is a recipe for unreliable tests and wasting time, since there is nothing that guarantees that just because your wait was long enough when you wrote the test and executed it once, it will be long enough at any given other time.

 It depends on factors like hardware, implementation and load how long an asynchronous operation takes.
 If you plot a distribution you will always see that there is a time limit that with any given system you will not be below.
 Unfortunately, you can't exactly say where that is.
 Then you will see some kind of distorted normal distribution.
 The tail towards the higher execution times is the source of many flaky tests.